 In November last year, the Food and Drug Administration granted accelerated approval to larotrectinib (Vitrakvi®) for adult and pediatric patients with solid tumors that have a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation, that are either metastatic or where surgical resection is likely to result in severe morbidity, and who have no satisfactory alternative treatments or whose cancer has progressed following treatment.

 In the phase I trial larotrectinib showed a dramatic antitumor effect in all cancers harboring a TRK fusion mutation in three clinical trials, demonstrating that it works in the vast majority of both adults and children who have tumors with the mutation.
-David Hyman, Chief of the Early Drug Development Service, shared data from the three multisite clinical trials at the 2017 annual meeting of the American Society of Clinical Oncology.
+Data from the three multisite clinical trials were shared at the 2017 annual meeting of the American Society of Clinical Oncology.

 The three studies involved a total of 55 people with TRK fusion cancers, ranging in age from four months to 76 years.
 Larotrectinib was used to treat 17 tumor types.
 The overall response rate was 76 percent, with the longest recipient still on the treatment after 25 months.
 Among responders, 89 percent remained progression free at the time the data were analyzed.

 Notably, while many study participants had durable responses, a few developed resistance over time, providing an opportunity to test a second-generation inhibitor called LOXO-195 in adults and children with previously treated NTRK fusion cancers in another phase I study.